-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Luxembourg while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Luxembourg while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Luxembourg.

 With a land area of only 998 square miles, Luxembourg is a tiny country in Western Europe, about the size of Rhode Island, and is bordered by Belgium, Germany, and France.
 A representative democracy with a constitutional monarch, Luxembourg is headed by the only Grand Duchy in the world.